"Why the Hell isn't this on DVD yet?" -- Number 35

 Why it should be on DVD:

 What a great cult cast of performers who made very few features: Foxx, Bailey, Dobson, and Dugan.
-Fans of Foxx's standup and SANFORD AND SON in particular might enjoy seeing the comedian headlining a feature film for the one and only time.
+Fans of Foxx's standup and SANFORD AND SON in particular will want to see his lone starring role on the big screen.

 A definite curio with some laugh out loud moments from Foxx and Dugan, this is at least an interesting failure.
 It's also worth a look for the choices made by writer-director Schlatter in adapting the stagy source to the screen.